uber-archive/makisu/cli/README.md

     	Arguments to the dockerfile as per the spec of ARG.
 Format is a json object. (type: map, default: {}) -cache-ttl
-    	The TTL of cacheID-sha mapping entries in seconds. (type: int, default: 604800) -commit
+    	The TTL of cacheID-sha mapping entries in seconds. (type: int, default: 604800) -clean
+      Remove all files before and after each build. (type: bool, default: false) -commit
     	Set to explicit to only commit at steps with '#!COMMIT' annotations; Set to implicit to commit at every ADD/COPY/RUN step. (type: string, default: "implicit")
   -compression